bhagyalakshmi093/Vendor-Management-System-with-Performance-Metrics/README.md

 "fulfillment_rate": 98.0
 }

-Sample JSON for Acknowledging a Purchase Order Create a file named acknowledge_purchase_order.json with the following content:
+Sample JSON for Acknowledging a Purchase Order.

 json